CNES/demcompare/docs/source/developer_guide/architecture/stats_modules.rst

 The StatsProcessing class handles the statistics computation for an input dem.
 It generates the different ClassificationLayer objects along with the StatsDataset output object.
 It also has the API to compute the different statistics.

+As one can see in `demcompare_module`, the main demcompare module in __init__.py file uses the StatsProcessing class to perform the stats computation.

 Classification layer
 ********************